 If you are coming from overseas as an exchange visitor or scholar, you would need to apply for a J-1 visa as your U.S. entry document.
 If, however, you are already in the U.S. legally as a nonimmigrant (on some other temporary visa, most likely), you might have the option of changing status without returning to your home country first.
 In other words, you would want to apply for "J-1 status."
 (See I.N.A. § 101(a)(15)(J), 8 C.F.R. § 214.2(j).)

-The object of exchange programs is to foster mutual understanding between people in the U.S. and in other countries around the world, through educational and cultural interaction.
-For information on basic J-1 eligibility, see “A J-1 Visa to the U.S.: Who Qualifies?”.
+The object of exchange visitor programs is to foster mutual understanding between people in the U.S. and in other countries around the world, through educational and cultural interaction.
+Regarding basic eligibility, see A J-1 Visa to the U.S.: Who Qualifies?.